Hanan-cloud/Hail-VersionControl-workshop/README.md

 # Hail-VersionControl-workshop
-I am learning how to  use GitHub git hub
+I am learning how to use GitHub git hub i will use python